Eddy-Arch/sxivm/README.md

 ![sxiv](http://muennich.github.com/sxiv/img/logo.png "sxiv")

+## this is a small patch of the sxiv image viewer, that lets you change the colors via colors.h
+### everything else is basically the same.  all credit goes to the original developer.

 **Simple X Image Viewer**

 The sole purpose of sxiv is to be the perfect image viewer for me.
 It is free